 1/2 teaspoon salt

 1 teaspoon paprika

-Season salmon with salt and pepper to taste.
-Melt 2 tablespoons butter in a large skillet over medium-high heat.
+Melt 4 tablespoons butter in a large skillet over medium-high heat.
 Add honey and whisk to combine (mixture should be bubbly).
+Rinse salmon and season with salt and pepper to taste.
 Add salmon fillets to pan and cook for 5-6 minutes, then flip and cook another 7-8 minutes until salmon is cooked through, flaky, and browned.
-Transfer salmon to a platter and cover to keep warm.
+I’ll add the remainder of the butter about half way after the salmon has flipped.
+Otherwise the butter/honey mixture tends to caramelize.
+Transfer salmon to a platter and cover with an aluminum foil tent to keep warm.

-Add remaining butter to the pan over medium-high heat.
-Once butter is melted, stir in cajun seasoning.
+If you haven’t already, add the remaining butter to the pan over medium-high heat.
+Once butter is melted, stir in Cajun seasoning.
 Add shrimp to pan and saute until opaque, about 5-6 minutes.

-Serve salmon topped with shrimp.
+Serve rice with salmon and both topped with shrimp.
 Drizzle any extra pan sauce over the top and garnish with chopped parsley if desired.
 Serve immediately.